Categories: Staffing Agency Software

 It's not obvious why a staffing agency would want a bill rate and pay rate calculator.
 To understand why, you first need to understand how staffing agencies make money.
 A staffing agency makes money through the spread.
 The spread is industry jargon that refers to the net profit on a job.
 In other words, it is the difference between the fully loaded bill rate (the amount charged to the customer) and the pay rate (the amount paid to the placed employee or contract resource).
 A bill rate and pay rate calculator can provide you with an estimated job profitability based on the spread.
 It's important to remember to fully load both bill rates and pay rates when using a bill rate and pay rate calculator.
 Otherwise your estimated spread could be inaccurate.
 It's not uncommon for the estimated spread to be higher than actual.
 This means your actual job profitability could be lower than you estimate, which could get you in trouble with the branch manager, or even worse...the CFO!

-There are several other typical areas that can erode away the profitability of a contractual placement.
-These other areas produce fees that add up and can result in less money in your pocket.
-Or worse, a placement going from being profitable to unprofitable if you don't "mind the gap".
+4. Consider Additional Costs: While the spread represents the initial profit margin, it's essential to consider other costs that may impact profitability, such as taxes, benefits, administrative expenses, and recruiter fees.
+These costs are collectively known as the "burden," and they reduce the overall profit margin.
+They can erode away the profitability of a contractual placement.
+Or worse, they can result in a placement going from being profitable to unprofitable if you don't "mind the gap".
 In fact, it is due to this very reason that the BrightMove software was originally created.
 These fees are:

 Once the contract is in place and the candidate goes to work, payroll funding for staffing companies is the next major factor that will impact profitability.
 Yes, you made the sale.
 Congratulations!
 Now the staffing company must bridge the cost of the candidate's payroll until payment is received from the client.
 Sometimes this is 30 days, sometimes longer.
 As part of your contract and likely within the master services agreement you have with your client, the payment terms should be defined.
 You must be sure to factor the cost of payroll funding for staffing companies into your business plan.
 If your organization has enough capital available to self-fund payroll, that's usually best.
 In many cases, payroll funding for staffing companies is done through an internal or external line of credit or by factoring the accounts receivables and invoices.
 Whether you are funding payroll through internal capital or by way of other capital, you should consider the cost of borrowing that money in your plan.
 The Ultimate Staffing Calculator provides a quick & free way to understand your the payroll funding needed for your staffing company.
 Simply enter the interest rate you expect to pay to barrow the capital and the number of weeks until you think you'll be paid by your client, Viola!
 The payroll funding needs are estimated for you!